DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-06-22-home-fee-status.md

 This is because international candidates often need a student or skilled worker visa to get the right to work or study in the UK - only some courses sponsor these visas, so we need to warn candidates if they select a course which does not.

+You can find out more about this warning message in our entry about [moving the personal details section to the top of the application form](/apply-for-teacher-training/moving-personal-details-to-top/).

 </div>
 </details>